mikey45-tech/copywriting-portfolio/README.md

 - Used emotional triggers

 **Sample:**
-> "This isn’t just a house—it’s the upgrade you’ve been waiting for."
+> "This isn’t just a house; it’s the upgrade you’ve been waiting for."

 **Result:**
 - Increased inquiries